 LOST TREASURES OF STRAWBERRY HILL HOUSE

 It wasn’t only a Gothic Castle that Horace Walpole was renowned for.
 His collection of paintings, sculptures, furnitures and curios in general was also famous.
 The collection was scattered to the four winds during the Great Sale of 1842.
-Now a selection of his collection is coming back to the house, paintings by Joshua Reynolds, Anthony van Dyck and Hans Holbein will once again hang on the gothic walls.
+Now a selection of his collection has come back to the house, paintings by Joshua Reynolds, Anthony van Dyck and Hans Holbein will once again hang on the gothic walls.
+You can even see Cardinal Wolsey’s hat.
+I confess that I spent a long time gazing at the hat and thinking about the tales it could tell.
 The exhibition will run from 20 October 2018 to 24 February 2019.
-I know that I will be returning.

 VISITING STRAWBERRY HILL HOUSE